rkillickdev/spelling-bee-scramble/README.md

 ### **Responsive Design**

+* Answer and scramble squares made responsive so they get larger as the screen width increases, but also remain sqaure.
+This is capped at 500px otherwise they start to look too big.
+Font size has also been made reponsive to grow with the squares.

+* Media queries to increase font size of headings on tablet size and above

+* looking into how to handle portrait orientation on mobile devices as not all the necessary elements of the can fit in this situation.

 ### **Accessibility**

 * Aria labels added to all button elements
 * When running my HTML code through the W3C markup validation service, I was warned that I was using some section elements that did not contain a heading element.
-I therefore changed these to divs and game them the attribute role="region" and an aria label to explain their purpose.
+I therefore changed these to divs and gave them the attribute role="region" and an aria label to explain their purpose.

 ### **Future Implementations**

+* Add sound Fx
+* Could make some of the visual elements more interesting for example the score counter could be more animated.
+* A leaderboard if player scores could be stored in a database.
+Not in the scope of this project but something for the future.

 <br>